minicreative/money-tracker/README.md

 ### Run
 `npm run dev` to watch serve and watch UI and API in paralell
-`npm run start` to build application and start server demon
+`npm run start` to start application